GuanceCloud/terraform-provider-guance/docs/resources/dashboard.md

 # Dashboard

-**WORKING IN PROGRESS**

 A dashboard is a collection of visualizations that you can use to monitor the health of your systems and applications.
 Dashboards are made up of one or more panels, which are the visualizations themselves.
 Each panel displays a single metric or a single aggregation of metrics.

 Dashboards are a great way to visualize your data and monitor your systems.
 You can use them to track metrics over time, and to quickly see how your systems are performing.
 You can also use them to compare metrics from different systems and applications.

 Guance Cloud's dashboard is used to clearly show the range in which the metric data values are located.
 It is suitable for slicing messy data into points.

 ## Create